Weapon P.R.I.M.E.

 Weapon P.R.I.M.E. is a group of fictional superhuman operatives appearing in American comic books published by Marvel Comics.
 They are usually depicted as acting under the authority of Canada's Department K. They became Canada's preeminent superhero team after the demise of Alpha Flight.
 Their first appearance and mission was in X-Force #11-14.
-As revealed in the Official Handbook of the Marvel Universe: A-Z, "P.R.I.M.E." stands for "Prototype Induced Mutation Echelon."
+As revealed in the Official Handbook of the Marvel Universe: A-Z, P.R.I.M.E. stands for "Prototype Induced Mutation Echelon."

 Team history

-The Weapon P.R.I.M.E. project was first activated for combat by Garrison Kane, the then-current Weapon X, to track down Cable and bring him to justice for perceived crimes.
-X-Force had just been involved in a fiery New York hostage situation (their first media appearance) that made S.H.I.E.L.D. and Department K question what sort of role the team had played.
-Kane and G. W. Bridge, both former members of the Six Pack and angered by what Cable did to them, tried to convince their organizations that Cable needed to be brought down with or without proof of current crimes.
-On his next mission, Weapon X was ambushed by the Mutant Liberation Front during a raid and taken to Stryfe, who took off his helmet and convinced Kane that Stryfe and Cable were the same person.
-Given the proof they needed, Kane and Bridge had Weapon P.R.I.M.E.'s mission approved, with SHIELD opting to let Project K solely run it.
-Of the members, Yeti and Tygerstryke were original to the program, Rictor joined to take vengeance on Cable for killing his father (actually done by Stryfe), and Grizzly joined as another former member of the Six Pack who had an axe to grind with Cable.
-This was the original team.
+The Weapon P.R.I.M.E. project is first activated for combat by Garrison Kane to track down Cable and bring him to justice for perceived crimes.
+Kane and G. W. Bridge, both former members of Cable's mercenary group Six Pack, attempt to convince their organizations that Cable needs to be brought down with or without proof of current crimes.
+On his next mission, Kane is ambushed by the Mutant Liberation Front and taken to Stryfe, who claims to be Cable.
+Given the proof they needed, Kane and Bridge have Weapon P.R.I.M.E.'s mission approved, recruiting Yeti, Tygerstryke, Rictor, and Grizzly.

-Their first mission was to ambush Cable and X-Force at their base in the Adirondack Mountains.
-They attacked just as X-Force was preparing to vacate the base, as its secrecy had already been compromised by Mister Tolliver and Deadpool.
-The base had been rigged to self-destruct, and it did just that during Weapon P.R.I.M.E.'s fight to capture Cable.
-Cable escaped, and they tried to capture the members of X-Force instead, also failing at that.
-Instead, X-Force ended up recruiting Rictor and escaping with the IPAC.
-After this Grizzly left the team and Bridge and Kane resumed their normal duties.
+The group's first mission is to ambush Cable and X-Force at their base in the Adirondack Mountains.
+They attack as X-Force is preparing to vacate the base, as its secrecy had already been compromised by Mister Tolliver and Deadpool.
+The base is rigged to self-destruct and goes off during Weapon P.R.I.M.E.'s fight to capture Cable.
+Cable escapes, resulting in Weapon P.R.I.M.E. disbanding.